McCarthy rejects Senate spending bill while scrambling for a House plan that averts a shutdown

 But with time running out, many GOP lawmakers were either withholding support for a temporary measure until they had a chance to see it.
 Others are considering joining Democrats, without McCarthy’s support, to bring forward a bill that would prevent a shutdown.

 With his ability to align his conference in doubt, McCarthy has little standing to negotiate with Senate Democrats.
+He has also attempted to draw President Joe Biden into negotiations, but

 Senate Majority Leader Chuck Schumer, D-N.Y., said Congress and the White House had already worked out top-line spending levels for next year with an agreement this summer that allowed the government to continue borrowing to pay its bills.
 But McCarthy was deviating from that deal and courting a shutdown by catering to Republicans who say it didn’t do enough to cut spending, he said.